 Increasing economic activity has a positive impact on the labour market situation - high unemployment rate caused by the crisis is falling, and the employment rate is rising.
 The employed population increased by 1.6% or 15 thousand in 2018 mainly due to the increase in labour demand in construction and trade.
+In the 3 quarters of 2019, the construction and trade.
 In the 3 quarters of 2019, the number of the employed remained at the level of the corresponding period of the previous year, which can be explained by deceleration of economy rates.
 The increase in the number of the employed is also affected by demographic trends, because the population capable of working is shrinking.